vanboom/task_list/README.md

 *NOTE:* _This repository is no longer supported or updated by GitHub.
 If you wish to continue to develop this code yourself, we recommend you fork it._</code>

+## Let's Make This Clear:  This is the VANBOOM FORK with amazing new and unsupported features.

 [![Gem Version](http://img.shields.io/gem/v/task_list.svg)][gem]
 [![Build Status](http://img.shields.io/travis/github/task_list.svg)][travis]